 How to Start Climbing Outside

-Climbing indoors at a gym is an amazing place to learn the necessary skills to get outside, but nothing really teaches you to climb like real rock.
+Indoor climbing at a gym is an amazing place to learn the necessary skills to start outdoor climbing, but nothing really teaches you to climb like real rock.
 Outdoor climbing requires a more in-depth understanding of the finer details including equipment, systems, and knots, so you have to be fully prepared to take on those responsibilities when you move outdoors.

 Consider finding a mentor to take you out for a few times, or perhaps a guided service in your area.
 Just make sure you’re picking climbs well within your abilities so you can get a hang of the new form of climbing.